poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 }
 ```

-On June 20, 2004, Sean A. Irvine suggested that I include code to handle
-subnormal numbers.
-On June 11, 2005, Falk Hüffner pointed out that
-ISO C99 6.5/7 specified undefined behavior for the common type punning idiom
-*(int *)&, though it has worked on 99.9% of C compilers.
-He proposed using memcpy for maximum portability or a union with a float
-and an int for better code generation than memcpy on some compilers.
+On June 20, 2004, Sean A. Irvine suggested that I include code to handle subnormal numbers.
+On June 11, 2005, Falk Hüffner pointed out that ISO C99 6.5/7 specified undefined behavior for the common type punning idiom `*(int *)&`, though it has worked on 99.9% of C compilers.
+He proposed using memcpy for maximum portability or a union with a float and an int for better code generation than memcpy on some compilers.

 <hr>

 <a name="IntegerLogRootFloat">
-### Find integer log base 2 of the pow(2, r)-root of a 32-bit IEEE float
-(for unsigned integer r)
+### Find integer log base 2 of the pow(2, r)-root of a 32-bit IEEE float (for unsigned integer r)
 </a>

 ```c
 const int r;